-Gas, Electric or Dual-Fuel
+Gas, Electric or Dual-Fuel?

 In terms of energy used, electric and gas ovens are roughly equivalent.
-However, since gas is cheaper than electricity, a gas oven will cost less in the long run – with the most efficient costing around £15 a year to run, compared with an electric oven, which can cost as much as £50.
+However, since gas is cheaper than electricity, a gas oven will cost less in the long run – with the most efficient models costing around £15 a year to run.
+The running costs of an electric oven can be as much as £50 annually.

-Difference between Ovens and Cookers
+The Difference Between Ovens and Cookers